How To Start An Art Business In 10 Simple Steps

 Owning a business is not a set-it-and-forget-it kind of deal.

-On the contrary, it’s a never-ending process you’ll have to repeatedly go through if you want to keep that business successful.
+On the contrary, it’s a never-ending process you’ll have to go through to keep that business successful.

-Keep improving your art skills and never take your eyes away from the market:
+Keep improving your creative process, and never take your eyes away from the market:

-No online business will survive unless you constantly work to scale it and take it to the next level.
+No online business will survive unless you constantly work to scale it and take it to the next level – that’s the hardest thing to achieve!

 How To Start An Art Business Online – Frequently Asked Questions